-Actions to encourage public housing residents to become more involved in management and participate in homeownership

-RRHA priorities, through its various programs and services, will provide a means for improving the quality of life and addressing needs that encourage growth and upward mobility.
-RRHA recognizes that providing safe and affordable housing is contingent upon meeting many needs of individuals and families.
+Actions to encourage public housing residents to become more involved in management and participate in homeownership providing safe and affordable housing is contingent upon meeting many needs of individuals and families.
 Needs must be met to have an adequate income, to obtain training and education to acquire employment or achieve other goals, to achieve stability and well-being within the household, to have access to recreational opportunities and other areas that promote a healthy environment.
 In meeting these needs, RRHA will create sustainable homeownership opportunities for its residents.